lueschem/lueschem.github.io/_posts/2018-03-02-11-Traps-to-Avoid-When-Building-Debian-Images.md

 ## 8. Machine ID

 Your Linux system contains a file named `/etc/machine-id` containing a unique identifier for your system.
-Now it is easy to guess what happens if this file is already part of the OS image: The content of `/etc/machine-id` will not be unique anymore if you install that image on multiple instances.
+It is easy to guess what happens if this file is already part of the OS image: The content of `/etc/machine-id` will not be unique anymore if you install that image on multiple instances.
 This is why you have to remove `/etc/machine-id` from your OS image.
 `systemd` will re-create that file on the first boot but this also triggers some special behaviour